Table of Contents

 Yes, I know talking about doing the basics is boring.
 But I obsess over them because they work.
 The fundamentals are the 80/20 of life.
 Getting enough sleep.
 Eating healthy, whole foods.
 Drinking enough water.
 Taking time to reflect, meditate, or pray.
 You've heard it all before.
 But you know what?
 It's the basic stuff that will change your life.
 If you look at the list you created in step one, you'll probably realize that you're neglecting some pretty basic areas of your life.
 What are they?
 And how can you give them the attention they deserve?

-In Conclusion - Emotional Health is a Lifelong Process
+In Conclusion - Achieving Mental and Emotional Health is a Lifelong Process

 Maintaining emotional health is a process each person must figure out on their own.